dm3-org/dm3-spec/docs/specification/billboard-message/bmp-service-api.md

 > }
 > ```

+In case of an error, a RPC error message is returned.

 ## Delete/block an (inappropriate) Message

 Mediators have the task and the right to block or delete inappropriate content.
 The Billboard service provides a function to mark a particular message as to be deleted.
 This can only be done by the mediators defined in the Billboard service, confirming this authorization with a signature.